 Scout Field Guide >

 Salt Lake International Airport (SLC) is 33 miles from Alta.
-Travel time from the airport to Alta is about 45 minutes.
+Travel time from the airport to Alta is about 45 minutes outside of peak hour.
 The one access road up the Little Cottonwood Canyon can be slow mornings and nights and sometimes closes due to bad weather or avalanche danger.
 Allow extra time if heading to the airport.
 It would be wise to take out travel insurance in case you are stuck.

 Alta opens towards the end of November (usually around the 22nd, conditions permitting) and stays open until the end of April.
 It continues to open on weekends until the first weekend of May (conditions permitting).